MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 **Sample files**

 The following sample files are also available to help automate some MDT deployment tasks.
-This guide does not use these files.
+This guide does not use these files, but they are made available here so that you can see how some tasks can be automated with Windows PowerShell.
 -   [Gather.ps1](https://go.microsoft.com/fwlink/p/?LinkId=619361).
 This sample Windows PowerShell script performs the MDT Gather process in a simulated MDT environment.
 This allows you to test the MDT gather process and check to see if it is working correctly without performing a full Windows deployment.
 -   [Set-OUPermissions.ps1](https://go.microsoft.com/fwlink/p/?LinkId=619362).
 This sample Windows PowerShell script creates a domain account and then configures OU permissions to allow the account to join machines to the domain in the specified OU.
 -   [MDTSample.zip](https://go.microsoft.com/fwlink/p/?LinkId=619363).
 This sample web service shows you how to configure a computer name dynamically using MDT.